mikeden/c4c/wp-content/plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Changelog](https://www.redsandmarketing.com/plugins/wp-spamshield/changelog/).

 == Upgrade Notice ==
-= 1.9.9.9.9 =
+= 1.9.10 =

-* Made various code enhancements/improvements, added mitigation for CVE-2017-8295 zero-day WordPress exploit, improved/updated the spam filters, and more.
+* Made various code enhancements and improvements, and improved/updated the spam filters.
 Please see Changelog for details.